Zebradil/cloudflare-dynamic-dns/README.md

 between runs to avoid unnecessary calls to the Cloudflare API.

 The value is used as the state file path.
-When used with an empty value, the state file is named after the interface name and the domains, and is stored either in the current directory or in the directory specified by the STATE_DIRECTORY environment variable.
+When used with an empty value, the state file name is derived from the interface name (or "none" for --ipcmd), the IP stack, a hash of the domain names, and a hash of DNS-record-affecting settings (proxy, ttl, multihost, host-id).
+It is stored either in the current directory or in the directory specified by the STATE_DIRECTORY environment variable.
+Changing any of those settings produces a different state file name, which triggers a fresh DNS update on the next run.

 The STATE_DIRECTORY environment variable is automatically set by systemd.
 It can be set manually when running the program outside of systemd.